bottazzi/roBott/README.md

 - JavaJDK >= 8.0
 - Gradle >= 6.7
 - JMonkeyEngine >= 3.1
-- Java-ML == 0.1.7.jar ([Download](https://sourceforge.net/projects/java-ml/files/) and add it manually to the src/libs folder, unfortunately the gradle repo is not working anymore)
+- Java-ML == 0.1.7.jar ([Download](https://sourceforge.net/projects/java-ml/files/) and add it manually to the src/libs folder, unfortunately its repo is not responsive a the time of this exercise.)

 ## Run